FStarLang/FStar/INSTALL.md

-3. Use the [Wodi] ocaml package manager to install `batteries`; you can do this either from the visual package manager or by issuing the command `godi_add godi-batteries` in the Wodi's Cygwin terminal.
+3. Use the [Wodi] ocaml package manager to install `batteries`; you can do this either from the visual package manager or by issuing the command `godi_add godi-batteries` in Wodi's Cygwin terminal.

 [Wodi]: http://wodi.forge.ocamlcore.org/
 [Cygwin]: https://www.cygwin.com/